mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Distinguish between the implicit and explicit memory processes with reference to an example

-Implicit memories are recalled without any effort being made whereas explicit memories are only recalled with conscious, intentional effort being made.
+Implicit memories are recalled without any conscious effort being made, e.g. knowing how to ride a bicycle.

+Explicit memories are only recalled when a conscious and intentional effort is made, e.g. remembering the state capitals of Australia.

 ---